 Wearing lighter-weight clothing, sleeping in a cooler room and reducing stress may reduce the number of hot flushes.
-Some women find that things such as spicy foods, caffeine (in tea, coffee, cola, etc), smoking, and alcohol may trigger hot flushes.
+Some women find that things such as: spicy foods, caffeine (in tea, coffee, cola, etc), smoking, and alcohol may trigger hot flushes.
 For some women, avoiding these things may help.

 Complementary and alternative treatments

-Some women consider taking complementary and alternative treatments instead of taking hormone replacement therapy (HRT).
+Some women consider taking complementary and alternative therapies instead of taking hormone replacement therapy (HRT).
 There is a massive market for products to help with menopausal symptoms, but many of these are not proven to be safe or do not have good research to support their effectiveness.

 For example, the following have been marketed for menopausal symptoms: black cohosh, red clover, dong quai, evening primrose oil, ginseng, soy and St John's wort.